Harlloh/attendance-backend/README.md

 - `POST /user/getNumber`
 - `POST /admin/scan`

-To remove Redis from the project, remove the caching logic from these four endpoints and their associated files in `src/config/redis.js`.
+To remove Redis from the project, remove the caching logic from these four endpoints and their associated files.

 ---